International Students

 I have always been passionate about fashion, photography and creativity.
 However, I did not want to pursue a pure photography or fashion degree, as my parents always encouraged me to be more entrepreneurial like them.
 Hence, it made sense for me to try to find something that combines both business and creativity.

-After weeks of research and decision making, I opted for a degree in Fashion Business in one of the top 10 fashion universities in the world – Istituto Marangoni.
+After weeks of research and decision-making, I opted for a degree in Fashion Business in one of the top 10 fashion universities in the world – Istituto Marangoni.
 I remember the struggle of writing personal statements and the UCAS application, and especially the pressure of getting the points required for universities for unconditional or conditional offers.
-In particular your overall score at high school was important in order to get into your chosen universities.
-I recall occasions where hard working and smart people were not able to get their first choice as they were missing points.
+In particular, your overall score at high school was important to get into your chosen university.
+I recall occasions where hard-working and smart people were not able to get their first choice as they were missing points.
 It was a tough time I remember; choosing your degree, thinking that this will lead towards your career and life, saying bye to your old friends, and moving abroad to become an international student.

 An international student mesmerised by London.

-I remember my first day arriving in London with my big suitcases and accommodating myself in a decent size room in a private student accommodation ran by Unite.
-I remember thinking that four stations from my halls to the university campus was pretty nearby, but nevertheless, did not know that London is in zones and that it is absolutely normal to travel up to an hour across London.
+I remember my first day arriving in London with my big suitcases and accommodating myself in a decent-sized room in a private student accommodation ran by Unite.
+I remember thinking that four stations from my halls to the university campus were pretty nearby, but did not know that London is in zones and that it is normal to travel up to an hour across London.

 London is an exciting city.
 I was mesmerized by the endless inspiration I was getting from this city, especially the friendly and helpful people, and countless events, exhibitions and workshops to attend and visit.
 So much is going on in London and the city is always in a rush that it can sometimes be overwhelming and tiring.

-Moving north to Manchester to study my Masters.
+Moving north to Manchester to study for my Master.

-However, after completing my three years degree at university, I enrolled for a Masters degree in Marketing at the University of Manchester.
-The reason being is because my first uni option in London didn’t work out, and I was aiming for the best business universities in the UK.
-Manchester Business School it is then for me.
-I don’t think it was such a hard decision about moving out of London.
+However, after completing my three-year degree at university, I enrolled for a Masters degree in Marketing at the University of Manchester.
+The reason is because my first uni option in London didn’t work out, and I was aiming for the best business universities in the UK.
+Manchester Business School is then for me.
+I don’t think it was such a hard decision to move out of London.
 I took it as a challenge.

-University of Manchester has a big campus scattered across a number of buildings, therefore it felt like a proper university and it felt like you were a proper student.
-Since the city is much smaller than London, it was not only easier to get around, make friends outside of your class, pay cheaper rent, but also adds to the whole student experience feel.
+University of Manchester has a big campus scattered across several buildings, therefore it felt like a proper university and it felt like you were a proper student.
+Since the city is much smaller than London, it was not only easier to get around, make friends outside of your class, and pay cheaper rent, but also added to the whole student experience.
 London was great, but outside of my university building, I was just an individual in a big city with the status of being a student.
-I felt Manchester was much welcoming and friendlier for students.
+I felt Manchester was much more welcoming and friendlier for students.

 The valuable experience of being an international student in the UK